-1. Students are allowed six (6) absences for clinical shifts during the twelve (12) month course - 2 in the first semester, 2 in the second, and 2 in the third semester.
+Students are allowed six (6) absences for clinical shifts during the twelve (12) month course - 2 in the first semester, 2 in the second, and 2 in the third semester.
 The term "shift" refers to any unit of time designated as clinical, regardless of the length of time.
 For example, a "shift" could refer to a 1-hour classroom meeting, a 4-hour lab session, an 8-hour shift at a physician's office, or a 12-hour shift at a hospital.
+A no call/no show, or leaving clinical early without permission are grounds for immediate program dismissal.